 \begin{definition}[Hybrid Equivalence] Two polynomial-like (or anti-polynomial-like) mappings $f : U^{\prime} \rightarrow U$ and $g : V^{\prime} \rightarrow V$ are \emph{hybrid equivalent} if there exists a quasi-conformal homeomorphism $\phi : U^{''} \rightarrow V^{''}$ between neighborhoods $U^{''}$ and $V^{''}$ of $K(f)$ and $K(g)$ respectively, such that $\phi \circ f = g \circ \phi$ whenever both sides are defined, and $\overline{\partial}\phi = 0$ almost everywhere in $K(f)$. \end{definition}

-\begin{theorem}[Straightening Theorem] Any polynomial-like (respectively anti-polynomial-like) mapping $g : U^{\prime} \rightarrow U$ is hybrid equivalent to a holomorphic (respectively antiholomorphic) polynomial $P$ of the same degree.
+\begin{theorem}[Straightening Theorem] Any polynomial-like (respectively anti-polynomial-like) mapping $g : U^{\prime} \rightarrow U$ is hybrid equivalent to a holomorphic (respectively anti-holomorphic) polynomial $P$ of the same degree.
 Moreover, if $K(g)$ is connected, then $P$ is unique up to affine conjugacy. \end{theorem}

 \begin{remark} We define the degree of $g$ as the number of pre-images of any point, so it is always positive.
-Hence, for an antiholomorphic map $g$, $d$ is the degree (in the classical sense) of the proper holomorphic map $g^{\ast} \colon U \to V^{\ast}$ which is the complex conjugate of $g$. \end{remark}
+Hence, for an anti-holomorphic map $g$, $d$ is the degree (in the classical sense) of the proper holomorphic map $g^{\ast} \colon U \to V^{\ast}$ which is the complex conjugate of $g$. \end{remark}